vimaltiwari2612/JavaCodeParserAndUMLCreator/README.md

  ![screenshot](https://github.com/vimaltiwari2612/JavaCodeParser/blob/master/screenshots/5.PNG)

- 2. You will the UML created screen.
+ 2. You will get the UML created screen.
 Click on save to save it in "uml" folder in package

  ![screenshot](https://github.com/vimaltiwari2612/JavaCodeParser/blob/master/screenshots/6.PNG)